This film is part of Rentals

 Drama 2018 121 mins Director: Hirokazu Koreeda

-Hirokazu Koreeda's modern masterpiece is dark yet touching account of an unorthodox family that relies on shoplifting to make ends meet.
+Hirokazu Koreeda's modern masterpiece is a dark yet touching account of an unorthodox family that relies on shoplifting to make ends meet.

 Diego Maradona Diego Maradona